keskim1111/network-analysis/README.md

 ### Output folder and visualization notebook
 After every run, an output folder is created in ``results\\full-flow`` with:

-- log file
+- log file of run
-- a csv summerizing run information and evaluations (modularity, jaccard, concudance ,accuracy,time and more):
+- a csv summarizing run information and evaluations scores (modularity, jaccard, concordance , accuracy, time and more):
 ![img.png](utils/img/img_csv.png)